azjkjensen/azjkjensen.github.io/about.md

 ### this blog

-the best people i know write. i'm just trying to be like them.
+the best people i know write.

 ### about me